thimens/DataMapper/README.md

 return db.Get<Order>(CommandType.Text, query, parameters, "Students.Id", "Students.Classes.Id");
 ```
-The `Classes` list of a student will be filled only with classes of that specific student.
+The `Classes` list of a student will be created only with classes of that specific student.

 You can use nested objects and nested lists at the same time without any problem.